atsbomb/bombRig/README.md

 - Spine

 Select more than 3 objects in order.
 First is considered hip, the last is considered chest, while the rest is spine.
 Creates 2 points pseudo spline IK set up.
+This function is destructive.
+Original animatio won't be kept the same while the function tries to reproduce as close as possible.
 ```
 import importlib
 import bombRig.spine